 It depends on the manager and the investment company: some stick to keeping the portfolio at the pre-determined percentages, but most look to current market conditions and adjust those percentages at the margin, known as tactical asset allocation.
-Ben sits in the latter camp, appreciating that short-term factors such as where we are in the economic cycle will influence the performance of individual markets or sectors:
+Ben sits in the latter camp.
+He thinks that short-term factors such as where we are in the economic cycle will influence the performance of individual markets or sectors:

 “Within a 10-year investment horizon, there will be good times and bad times, so it makes sense to then tilt [the portfolio] depending on what’s happening within in areas such as company earnings, monetary policy, or fiscal policy.”

-Once the asset mix is decided, managers then go out and try and find the best funds to gain exposure to the individual asset classes.
-For Ben and his analysts, this means looking at potential returns after fees, and investing in passive funds where finding an effective active fund manager after fees can’t be found.
+Once the asset-mix is decided, managers then go out and find the best funds to gain exposure to them.
+For Ben and his analysts, this means looking at potential returns after fees, and investing in passive funds where an effective active fund manager can’t be found.

 It very much depends on who’s offering the products and what’s underneath the bonnet – its underlying investments.
-Providers such as robo-advisers attempt to replicate multi-asset strategies, but tend only to use passive products to keep costs down, with varying degrees of human intervention in their tactical view.
+Providers such as robo-advisers attempt to replicate multi-asset strategies, but tend only to use passive products to keep costs down.
+They have varying degrees of human intervention in their tactical view.

-Wealth managers such as Tilney will allocate to both active and passive funds, which tends to lead to higher costs, but also means you have investment professionals looking for the best funds (in their view) in the market, and at tactical allocation.
+Wealth managers such as Tilney will allocate to both active and passive funds, which tends to lead to higher costs.
+This also means you have investment professionals looking for the best funds in the market, and at tactical allocation.

 Ben tells me that at Tilney they charge a 0.75% management fee for its DIY investor range, plus the underlying cost of the funds.
 This means that as it stands at the end of April 2020, the ongoing charges figure (OCF) – the total cost to the investor – was 2.14% for the adventurous portfolio and 2.18% for the defensive.